kubernetes-sigs/cli-experimental/site/content/en/references/kustomize/builtins/_index.md

 - `repo`: [Optional] The URL of the repository which contains the chart.
 If this is provided, the generator will try to fetch remote charts.
 Otherwise it will try to load local chart in `chartHome`.
-- `chartHome`: [Optional] Provide the path to the parent directory for local chart.
 - `version`: [Optional] Version of the chart.
 Will use latest version if this is omitted.
 - `releaseName`: [Optional] The release name that will be set in the chart.